intersystems-community/vscode-objectscript/docs/ServerSide.md

 nav_order: 6
 ---

+> **Note:** This documentation has been moved to the [InterSystems Documentation site](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_ssworkflow).
+This page will be removed at a later date.

 # Server-side Editing

 You can configure the InterSystems ObjectScript extension to edit code directly on the server, using the [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) VS Code feature.
 This type of configuration is useful in cases where source code is stored in a Source Code Management (SCM) product interfaced to the server.
 For example you might already be using the Source Control menu in InterSystems Studio or Portal, implemented by a source control class that extends `%Studio.SourceControl.Base`.